shobharathor/TeamProject/surbhi/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to AngelOne, please follow these guidelines: [Link to contribution guidelines].
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License